brianmccrory/brianmcc/books.md

 # 2022

+READING:

-READING: 1.
-Kotaro Isaka: Grasshopper		2022-
+1. Kotaro Isaka: Grasshopper		2022-
+1. Colum McCann: Transatlantic
+1. Steve Toltz: A Fraction of the Whole
+1. Paolo Bacigalupi: The Windup Girl	2022-04-
+1. Ken Follett: On Wings of Eagles: The Inspiring True Story of One Man's Patriotic Spirit--and His Heroic Mission to Save His Countrymen
+1. Ken Follett: The Third Twin

+READ:

 1. Robert Galbraith: Troubled Blood   2022-04-03
 1. Gary Shteyngart: The Russian Debutante's Handbook			2022-03-25